Meetings of the Society

 any member who could not attend the actual meeting may none-the-less at least play back the talk

 itself.
-To see and hear the last talk, please go to the Meetings Playback page.
+To see and hear the last recorded talk, please go to the Meetings Playback page.

 The common link for attending our Zoom meetings